jim-deriv/flutter-chart/doc/interactive_layer.md

 This mixin-based approach allows hover functionality to be reused across different states without code duplication, following the composition over inheritance principle.

+## InteractiveLayerBehaviour

+The `InteractiveLayerBehaviour` is an abstract class that defines how user interactions are processed and how state transitions occur within the Interactive Layer.
+It serves as a bridge between raw user input events and the state-based architecture of the Interactive Layer.

+Key responsibilities of `InteractiveLayerBehaviour`:

+- Processing platform-specific user interactions (mouse events on desktop, touch events on mobile)
+- Managing transitions between different `InteractiveState` instances
+- Providing appropriate drawing tool previews based on the platform
+- Coordinating with `DrawingAddingPreview` to handle the drawing creation process

+### Customizing State Transitions

+One of the most important aspects of `InteractiveLayerBehaviour` is its ability to customize how transitions between different `InteractiveState` instances occur.
+This allows for:

+- Platform-specific transition logic (e.g., different gesture recognition on mobile vs. desktop)
+- Conditional transitions based on the current context or user preferences
+- Custom animation or feedback during state changes
+- Different interaction patterns for different types of users or use cases

+While each `InteractiveState` implementation has its own default behavior for transitioning to other states, the `InteractiveLayerBehaviour` can override these defaults and use entirely different `InteractiveState` implementations.
+This creates a powerful customization mechanism where the entire interaction flow can be tailored to specific requirements without modifying the core state classes.

+For example, on desktop platforms, a transition from `InteractiveNormalState` to `InteractiveSelectedToolState` might occur on a single click, while on mobile platforms it might require a longer press to avoid accidental selections.
+Similarly, a custom implementation might use specialized state classes optimized for particular use cases or user preferences.
+`InteractiveAddingToolStateMobile` is another example which to have a bit different behaviour when adding a tool on `InteractiveLayerMobileBehaviour` is chosen as the behaviour.

+### Platform-Specific Implementations

+The Interactive Layer provides different implementations of `InteractiveLayerBehaviour` for different platforms:

+- **InteractiveLayerDesktopBehaviour**: Optimized for mouse and keyboard interactions, supporting hover events, precise clicking, and keyboard shortcuts
+- **InteractiveLayerMobileBehaviour**: Optimized for touch interactions, with larger touch targets, gesture recognition, and multi-touch support

+This separation allows the Interactive Layer to provide a consistent conceptual model across platforms while adapting the specific interaction patterns to match platform conventions and capabilities.

+Beyond platform-specific implementations, custom `InteractiveLayerBehaviour` implementations can be created to support:

+- Specialized input devices (e.g., stylus, touchpad)
+- Accessibility features for users with different needs
+- Testing or automation scenarios
+- Domain-specific interaction patterns for particular types of charts or analyses

 ## State Transitions

 The Interactive Layer manages transitions between states based on user interactions: